awbla/awbla-student-workflow/content/2-photography.md

 9. Test that there is enough lighting by confirming with a few test shots that the camera is shooting at 1/40 or faster.
 If you see the camera is doing a lower setting, motion/blur can be introduced by the longer shutter times and you need to get more light.
 10. Set the camera to be in manual focus.
 The easiest way to do this while getting sharp focus throughout is to have the camera in Autofocus mode and taking a picture with that setting first.
 Then, __without moving the focus rings__ set the lens back to manual focus.
 Your shot should now be at the same autofocus exposure, but set in manual mode.
 What this means is that the camera won't autofocus on each turn of the base, but instead preserve that original focus throughout.
 11. Open the Foldio App and ensure the camera is connect by clicking Test Shot.
 If you're using the system for the first time, you may need to connect to the foldio turnable (under settings).
 Once connected there, click the Camera 360 setting and under "Camera Brand" select Canon.
 Click "Test Shot" and confirm that the camera has taken a picture.
+12. Put the appropriate start card in the picture and use the "test shot" button to take the shot.
+Then click the autorotate button.

+__If you hear a focusing beep for each rotation of the turntable this is a hint you have accidentally left the camera in autofocus mode and need to reshoot that level after switching from autofocus to manual!!__

-12. For the foldio rotate, use the 24 photos setting.
-Make sure to position the turntable with the zero degree mark facing the front of the shot.
+Foldio notes- Make sure you are using the 24 photos setting.
+Make sure you have positioned the turntable with the zero degree mark facing the front of the shot BUT DO NOT move it if you have already taken shots.
 The foldio has a setting that accounts for the delay in communicating with the camera.
 If you notice the camera can't keep up with the base, contact the digitization manager about how to change that timer to a longer amount.
+This can also mean there is a setting off with the camera as the set delay speed should work well with anticipated shutter speeds.

 13. Allow the foldio rotate to complete a complete 360 rotation of the object.
-Make sure to use the start and stop markers to indicate when you are starting and stopping each level.
-For each clay setting you will take a horizontal view, a mid view, and a high view.
+14. Take a stop photo using the stop card and the "test shot" foldio button to complete this Levels shooting.
-14. Move the camera to a mid height setting, about halfway up the pole that raises the camera head up. __Picture__
+15. Move the camera to a mid height setting, about halfway up the pole that raises the camera head up. __Picture__
-15. Repeat the focusing step (Step 10) of switching to Autofocus and then back to manual. __DO NOT CHANGE THE APERTURE or any other settings__.
+16. Repeat the focusing step (Step 10) of switching to Autofocus and then back to manual. __DO NOT CHANGE THE APERTURE or any other settings__.
-16. Use the foldio app to make a 360 rotation at this second level.
+17. Use the foldio app to make a 360 rotation at this Level (which is View 1 - Level 2).
-17. Make sure to measure the tripod height and make a note of it for when you shoot View 2 - Level 2.
+18. Make sure to measure the tripod height and make a note of it for when you shoot View 2 - Level 2.
-18. Repeat the process for the highest view.
+19. Repeat the process for the highest view, make sure to raise the camera as high as possible without moving the tripod feet.
-19. Flip the artifact, redust, and start the process over from the horizontal level.
+20. Flip the artifact, re-dust, and start the process over from the horizontal level or the Level 3 highest level (essentially going backward down the levels).
 The camera will need to be refocused for each level.
 Do not change other camera settings.
+When get to View 2 - Level 2, make sure to reference the height you noted form View 1 - Level 2 and attempt to bring the tripod close to that same height.

+__If something goes wrong part of the way through a Level, take a photo of the ERROR card and then start that Level over.
+If the object falls over you need to repeat all levels for that View.__

 #### Evaluating photos
 Whenever you have a change in the set-up, take a few sample photos and check them on the view screen.
+Things to check:

 - Is the object in focus?
 - Is the depth of field deep enough?
+(You can tell this by how many focus points are available to the autofocus)
-- Check your lighting: Is the object casting any dark shadows?
+- Check your lighting: Is the object casting any dark shadows or bright glares?
 - Are the lights in the shot?
 - Is the image too dark or too light?
-- Is your camera tripod positioned such that the entire object is visible, and the edges of the lightbox aren’t visible in the frame?
+- Is your camera and tripod positioned such that the entire object is visible, and the edges of the lightbox aren’t visible in the frame?
+- Is the dusting on the object even and absent of any fingerprints?
 - Is the object centered on the turntable so that when you rotate it, it will stay centered in your frame?

-- Is there dust or debris on the background?
-If so, use the lint roller to get rid of it!
-- Write down your ISO, F/stop and shutter speed settings for the first round of photos in case something happens with the settings when you move your camera to a new angle and change the focus.
+#### Processing Photos

+Images will need to be transferred from the memory card into our one drive location.

+The steps to this are as follows:

++Create a blank folder on your desktop and transfer the complete file set(s) over into it.
++Create a copy of the Crabtree Blanks Folder set - which is just six blank folders labeled with the appropriate names (View 1 - Level 1, View 2- Level 2, etc).
++Use the start and stop Levels cards to help you identify what goes where.
++The photographer should move any test shots or whoops/mistakes into a clearly marked folder seperate from the final images for processing.
++Each folder will have 52 files total at a minimum.
+This includes the JPEGS and RAWS of the 24 rotation shots, plus the JPEGS and RAWs of the Start and Stop shots.
++Upload the final folder set (6 folders all labeled) to the appropriate onedrive location.